April 10 at The Toledo Zoo. Registration is now open: https://connect.toledozoo.org/events/18285

 The Adapted-Hunt Drift Fence Technique (AHDriFT) was described by Martin et al. (2017) who used it to capture images of 21 reptile and 3 amphibian species at Merritt Island National Wildlife Refuge (Florida).
 Refinement of the system in Ohio was described by Amber et al. (2021) and was found to be an effective technique for detecting Eastern Massasaugas.
 Construction materials and detailed deployment instructions for a three camera y-array were provided as an open-source online publication: https://figshare.com/articles/online_resource/AHDriFT_Construction_Methods/12685763/1

 The method used by Amber et al. (2021) has been slightly modified to use a single piece of 20-24″ high x 50′ long metal flashing for a linear drift fence (instead of plywood in a y-configuration), requiring only two camera traps (one at each end).
 See instructions here.
-A complete list of materials needed to build one of these simplified arrays is provided in this spreadsheet; the anticipated cost is about $50-100/array with successful applicants being provided the cameras, SD Cards, rechargeable batteries, and charger at no cost.
+A complete list of materials needed to build one of these simplified arrays is provided in this spreadsheet; the anticipated cost is about $50-100/array with successful applicants being provided all the materials except for the wooden guide boards at no cost.

 How to Apply